christopherallanperry/restful_blog_api/README.md

 ## Installation Requirements
 1. Requires NodeJS installed
 2. Clone repository to a local directory - `git clone <PATH TO GITHUB REPO>`
-3. Run `npm init` to install dependencies
+3. Run `npm i` to install dependencies

 ## To run the routine from the CLI
 1. `node server.js` from within the folder containing the cloned code